swelly127/weebly-jr/README.md

 This was the most lightweight way I could think of to do this, all the technologies used have a very low learning curve.

-Everything other than "controller.py" is copied from the previous website right now.
+Everything other than "models.py" almost everything is copied from the previous website right now.
 I can explain everything at our next meeting, but for now I think we should work on defining the classes we need:

 So far I've defined Card, Deck, Game, and Player but I'm not completely sure if that is the best way to do it.
 This is a very rough draft, feel free to overwrite anything at this point.